mugabiBenjamin/CarParking/README.md

 ## Configuration

-The `config.properties` file in the project root (`CarParking/`) specifies the data storage path.
-Example:
+The `config.properties` file in the project root specifies the data file path:

 ```properties
 # Application Configuration
 parking.data.file=data/parking_lot.txt
 ```

-- **parking.data.file:** Path to the parking data file, relative to the project root.
+- **parking.data.file:** Relative path to the parking data file.
 - The `data/` directory and `parking_lot.txt` are created automatically if missing.
-- Use relative paths for portability; avoid absolute paths.
+- Listed in `.gitignore` to avoid committing sensitive paths.
-- Do not commit `config.properties` to Git (listed in `.gitignore`).

 ## Project Structure